dimitarpg13/aiconcepts/TheDebateAroundConsciousness.md

 In this article the author invokes R. Penrose's arguments as well.

-More on this topic: Goedel's original work on Incompleteness Theorems from 1930, translated by Bernard Meltzer with introduction by R.B.
+More on this topic: **Kurt Goedel**'s original work on Incompleteness Theorems from 1930, translated by Bernard Meltzer with introduction by R.B.
 Braithwaite:

 [On Formally Undecidable Propositions of Principia Mathematica and Related Systems, Kurt Goedel, translated by B. Meltzer, Dover Pubs 1992](https://github.com/dimitarpg13/aiconcepts/blob/master/literature/LogicSystems/Kurt_G%C3%B6del_On_Formally_Undecidable_Propositions_of_Principia_Mathematica_and_Related_Systems_1992.pdf)